Buying online from Etsy is convenient, but it can have risks as far as package delivery goes if your neighborhood is a hotbed of package thieves.

 The USPS has also started a service called Informed Delivery, which gives you daily updates about packages that are on their way to you, and lets you know when something has been delivered.

-You can sign up for that on the USPS.comOpens in a new tab. website.
+You can sign up for that on the USPS.com website.

 To see the full Artisan Shopping Directory sections, including signups for discounts, click here.